bloom-housing/ui-components/README.md

 ## Storybook

-The UI components package includes [Storybook](https://storybook.js.org/) for easy browsing of the component tree, and is the best way to get started understand what's available ([we publish our Storybook](https://storybook.bloom.exygy.dev/)).
-When creating a new component write a default story for the base component and include stories for each state.
+UIC uses [Storybook](https://storybook.js.org/) to document our components, and reviewing it is the best way to get started and understand what's available.
+You can view our published Storybook [here](https://storybook.bloom.exygy.dev/).

-To spin up Storybook locally, from within `ui-components` run:
+To spin up Storybook locally, from root run:

 ```
 yarn start